 Investment banking and management consulting are probably the most competitive categories.
 Virtually everyone who works in those fields needs to go to B-school in order to move up in the industry.

 To my knowledge, no school has ever released the median GMAT scores of its students grouped by occupation, so I have to rely on my personal experience.
 But it's clear to me that, ON AVERAGE, accepted candidates from the very competitive finance and consulting backgrounds have higher GMAT scores than do accepted candidates from less competitive categories.
-I've coached too many students not to see the pattern.
+I've coached too many students through the test not to see the pattern.

 Don't be discouraged if you fall into one of these categories.
 Later we'll talk about how to differentiate yourself in the application essays so you won't look like all the other consultants or investment bankers in the pile.